apache/stanbol/engines/metaxa/README.md

 framework](http://aperture.sourceforge.net/) with new extensions to handling structured content embedded in HTML web content, such as [Microformats](http://microformats.org/) and [RDFa](http://www.w3.org/TR/rdfa-syntax/).
+Also some of the original extractors of Aperture were replaced by other engines using different base libraries.
 Metaxa introduces a single TextEnhancement instance that refers to the content item by its *extracted-from* property.
 The specific metadata extracted by Metaxa are ascribed directly to the content item/document since they represent